 Outsourcing to another agency

-Instead of leasing employees, you can also outsource a project to another agency.
+Instead of leasing employees, you can also outsource a WordPress project entirely to another agency.
 That’s handy when you don’t require long-term commitment as with hiring or leasing staff, or when you need an entire team of people – developers, designers, QA, a dedicated team leader and/or project manager.

 It’s usually an expensive solution, but it frees up a lot of your time and also allows you to delegate the right resources at the right tasks.
 The dedicated project manager can distribute the staff depending on the requirements, and everyone applies their expertise as needed, which generally leads to a high quality and well tested final product.